opichon/UAMAwsBundle/README.md

 Usage
 =====

-Currently this bundle defines a single 's3' service that provides a client for the AWS S3 service.
+Currently this bundle defines 2 services that provide clients for the AWS S3 and SQS services.

 You can obtain this service from a container in the standard way, e.g. in a Controller: